Hey there, welcome to our Ethereum Price Prediction 2020 guide!

 Are you currently holding some Ethereum coins and want to know what the future holds for the project?
 Or maybe you’re wondering how high will Ethereum go in 2020?
 Either way, I’ve got all of your questions covered!

-By the way, did you know that if you bought $10 worth of Ethereum coins at the start of 2016, they would have been worth over $10,000 at the end of 2017!?
+Interesting fact: did you know that if you bought $10 worth of Ethereum coins at the beginning of 2016, they would have been worth over $10,000 at the end of 2017!?

-Anyway, in this Ethereum price prediction guide, I am going to start by briefly explaining what the Ethereum project actually is, followed by a quick overview of what you need to consider before acting on a price prediction.
+In this Ethereum price prediction guide, I am going to start by briefly explaining what the Ethereum project actually is, provide you with a quick overview of what you need to consider before acting on a price prediction.

-Following that, I am then going to discuss some popular price predictions that have been made by different analysts.
+Following that, I'll discuss some popular price predictions that have been made by different analysts.
 Then I will give you my opinion on whether I think it’s a good investment or not.

 So, what are you waiting for?
 Let’s start by finding out what Ethereum actually is!